-The tendency of the Axelrod model to extinguish diversity is the source of trouble that is inspiring our effort.
-We wonder if it is possible to redesign the model so that interaction among differing types of people can occur without the homogenization effect taking place.
-We seek to understand the conditions under which, over the long term, entropy remains at some nonzero level.
-We hope also that agents who are not identical with each other interact with greater-than-zero frequency and, in addition, the agents believe that the levels of harmony and identicality are below 1.
+In the process of exploring various designs, our objective is to find out if it is possible to redesign the model so that interaction among differing types of people can occur without the homogenization effect taking place.
+In addition to maintaining objective diversity, we also seek to maintain subjective diversity as well.
+We hope that agents who are not identical with each other interact with greater-than-zero frequency and, in addition, the agents' indicators of harmony and identicality are below 1.0.
 That is to say, it should not be the case that all agents think that everybody with whom they might interact is exactly like them.

 As we mentioned above, the individual behavior model of the Axelrod model has two components, a selection component and an adjustment component.
-We believed at the outset that it would be possible to adjust the selection component of the model in order to preserve diversity.
-We have explored a number of variations, all of which are rather discouraging.
-In fact, we feel safe in saying that, short of erecting behavioral "firewalls" that completely block interaction among people who differ, there is not much that can be done to preserve diversity by tinkering with the selection part of the model.
+We have explored the selection component from a number of angles, which we now describe.
+The conclusion will be that, short of erecting behavioral "firewalls" that completely block interaction among people who differ, there is not much that can be done to preserve diversity by tinkering with the selection part of the model.